trale97/LCAdistaloutcomeIPW/README.md

 The R scripts were provided to generate LatentGOLD syntax files, read the results from LatentGOLD, and create graphs and tables.

 ## Empirical Application
-The folder contains the R script to analyze an empirical dataset from the LISS panel to demonstrate the usage of the proposed methods.
+The folder contains the LatentGOLD files to analyze an empirical dataset from the LISS panel and the R script to generate the figures and tables in the paper.